 All of this is testimony to Nippon Sunrise's eagerness to perfect the main robot for the first original plan it had ever managed to get on the air.
 The crescent moon on the Zambot's forehead, which served as its symbol, was added at the very end at Tomino's suggestion.
 It was cleaned up for animation use by Yoshikazu Yasuhiko, who joined the program a little later.

-The themes that Tomino himself added to the draft "Zambot 3" plan were ones that had rarely been directly depicted in traditional giant robot anime, and could be called the dark side of hero programs.
+The themes that Tomino himself added to the draft "Zambot 3" plan were ones that had rarely been directly depicted in traditional giant robot anime, and could be called the dark side of the hero show.
 These were realistic situations such as "the protagonist inevitably ends up doing damage to their surroundings as they repulse the enemy" and, as a result, "people see the protagonists who should be protecting them as enemies."

 Eventually, these themes (especially the latter) lead to the final theme of "The foolish Earthlings hate each other, without trying to understand the pain of their fellow people.
 Is there any reason they should exist in this universe?"
 One could say that, with the addition of these themes, the "Zambot 3" plan leapt ahead to become the work called Super Machine Zambot 3.